About Us / Background

 Growing up in the Highlands of Scotland I was surrounded daily by some of the very best nature had to offer.
 This resulted in a privileged expectation of a clean environment but over the years it became apparent this is a select privilege and one that I wasn’t comfortable hoarding.
 Couple this with a sprinkling of prominent engineers in my life and I soon found myself at Heriot Watt, Edinburgh to begin my training as a Chemical Engineer.
 Throughout my degree the more I learned about the implementation of sustainability the more driven I became in understanding the challenges associated with it and the development in altering new and existing practices.

-Now as an engineer I have to admit I love a graph and yes I do have a favorite.
+As an engineer I have to admit I love a graph and yes I do have a favourite.
 It’s a relatively simple one that illustrates energy consumption per person and the quality of life index per country.
-The reason I love this graph is because it perfectly illustrates how access to energy can drastically improve someones life, whilst also highlighting that quality of life stagnates after a certain level of consumption.
+The reason I love this graph is because it perfectly illustrates how access to energy can drastically improve someone's life, whilst also highlighting that quality of life stagnates after a certain level of consumption.
 Both highlighting the need for affordable energy in the countries with low energy consumption per person and energy efficiency within the countries with excessive energy consumption per person.
 Essentially it perfectly illustrates the need for UN SDG 7.

-My choice to study Chemistry at university was born out of this same curiosity for the world.
-I found it so interesting that we could break things down to their chemical composition to make sense of why a substance behaves the way it does.
-During my degree, however, I quickly began to realise that the chemical industry didn't generally have the best reputation in terms of the environment.
-From the petrochemical industry with the huge CO2 emissions from burning oil and gas to the plastics industry producing masses of materials that don't break down in the environment.
+During my Chemistry degree, I began to realise that the chemical industry didn't have the best reputation in terms of the environment.
+From the fossil industry with their huge CO2 emissions from burning oil and gas heating up the planet to the petrochemical industry producing masses of materials that don't break down in the environment.
 Learning about the effects that CFCs had on our ozone layer was a topic that shocked me.
 How could us humans inadvertently have made such a harmful impact on our planetary health?
+I became disheartened, and wondered if I'd made the right career choice and finally resolved to find a way to use my degree to better the planet rather than worsen it.

 Mac gained his Engineering Doctorate through the IDCORE program, a centre for doctoral training in the offshore renewables sector based at the Universities of Edinburgh, Exeter and Strathclyde.
 As part of his doctorate, Mac completed research on behalf of his sponsor company exploring the co-deployment of offshore solar arrays and wave energy converters.
 After completing his research, Mac continued at his sponsor company as a project engineer and has been part of a team developing a novel permanent magnet generator, completing systems engineering designs and leading technical sections and modelling of FEEDs for wave energy subsea electrification projects.
 Mac joined Goal7 in September 2024 and is excited to build on his existing experience whilst using his skills in new industries.